shaff1337/cracks/README.md

 -	Me (shaff) will have zero responsibilty with any damages caused by these "files/cracks" to your personal items/PC.
 -	You agree to these terms when downloading the files from my repo.

+## **Issues?**
+- Feel free to make a issue report in this github if any cracks are not working.
+I'll try my best to update it.
+- Another contact is my discord, i'm mostly online, or afk. my contact is below.
  ---

 	discord: @shaffgg